silvermob/silvermob-sdk-android/README.md

 3. Enable SilverMob network for your Ad Units: go to ad unit waterfall settings, scroll to **"Custom Networks"**, enable **SilverMob** and adjust settings accordingly.
 Wait around 60 minutes for Applovin to update Ad Unit and Network changes.
 ![ad unit settings](https://files.silvermob.com/img/2024-02-02_14-39-29.png)
 *Note: mediation adapters don't work in Test Mode, be sure to disable it for testing mediation.*

+## Acknowledgments

+This project is based on a fork of [Prebid Mobile Android SDK](https://github.com/prebid/prebid-mobile-android), licensed under the Apache License 2.0.
+We are grateful to the original authors for their work and contributions to the open-source community.